adamshaw90/Trip-easy/README.md

 - I would like to thank my Code Institute cohort facilitator, Lewis Dillon for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) and fellow students for the moral support.
-- I would like to thank my partner Ottilie for putting up with my countless hours sat on my laptop whilst visiting various countries on a travelling vacation.
+- I would like to thank my wife Ottilie for putting up with my countless hours sat on my laptop whilst visiting various countries on a travelling vacation.